metablaster/WindowsFirewallRuleset/README.md

-It may answer some of your questions, for example [MonitoringFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/MonitoringFirewall.md) explains how to monitor firewall you should go ahead and read it!\
+It may answer some of your questions, for example [MonitoringFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/MonitoringFirewall.md) explains how to monitor firewall in real time, you should go ahead and read it!\
 It's recommended you read those papers here on github because of formatting and screenshots.